JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

   - Welcome
 draft: false
 ---
-F﻿ounded by Christian Toetzke, together with the marketing icon Michael Trautmann and x3 Olympic Medallist and World Champion, Moritz Fuerste, originating in Germany it has experienced massive growth in Europe and the US.
+Hyrox was f﻿ounded by Christian Toetzke, together with the marketing icon Michael Trautmann and x3 Olympic Medallist and World Champion, Moritz Fuerste in Germany.
+Since it's first event it has experienced massive growth in Europe and the US.

+> “People have a much deeper awareness of their fitness and health now,”

+he added, noting he has also seen an increased education level when it comes to nutrition and recovery as well.

+> “And they want to stay in shape for their livelihood, and they also want to join or rejoin communities that are associated with fitness.”

+### Beginnings

 Christian Toetzke having spent years organising mass pariticipant cycling events came around a piece of research in Germany stating that over 50% of people now say their sport is "working out".